Piedmont Villages & Vineyards

 Day 8: Departures to the Alba train station

-After breakfast, we offer a transfer departing at 9:30 from the hotel to Alba train station to correspond with trains departing after 10:00 am, specifically the train to Torino Portanuova (Torino Center) and Torino Caselle Airport that departs Alba at 10:07.
+After breakfast, we offer a transfer departing at 9:00 from the hotel to Alba train station to correspond with trains departing after 10:00 am, specifically the train to Torino Portanuova (Torino Center) and Torino Caselle Airport that departs Alba at 10:07.
 This is a direct train (no change of train) and it arrives at Torino airport at 11:56.
 The ticket costs 10 Euros.
-If you need to be at Torino airport earlier, there are earlier trains from Alba starting at 06:07 and departing every hour at seven minutes past the hour.
+If you need to be at Torino airport earlier, there are trains from Alba starting at 06:07, departing every hour at seven minutes past the hour.
 Travel time from Alba train station to the airport is 1 hour and 49 minutes.
 So, if you need an earlier transfer than the one we provide, we can make arrangements for you, but the transfer would be at your expense.
 As of January 2025, a taxi costs about 30 Euros to get to Alba train station.
-Alternatively, we could arrange a transfer for you from the Verduno hotel straight to the Torino airport and that would cost about 150 Euros.
+Alternatively, we could arrange a transfer for you from the Verduno hotel straight to the Torino airport, and that would cost about 150 Euros.
 Travel time by car from Verduno to Torino airport is 1 hour and 10 minutes.

 Get to: